SherryKennedy/ETL-CO2_vs_Gas_Prices/README.md

 ### [CO<sub>2</sub> Emissions CSV:](https://github.com/SherryKennedy/ETL-Project/blob/main/Resources/gas_emissions.csv)
-* We filtered for 'Canada' data between 1990 and 2020 specifically
+* We filtered for 'Canada' data between 1990 and 2020 specifically.
 * We cleaned the DataFrame by checking for null values, changing data types, converting values to appropriate units, dropped unnecessary columns and renamed columns.
 * We finally grouped the data by Year in order to merge to the previous data set later on.